eng1n88r/eng1n88r/README.md

 ## 📫 Take a look around!
 These public repositories offer a glimpse of what I’ve been experimenting with in my spare time.
 If you want to chat about real-world systems, scalable solutions, or IoT adventures, feel free to **reach out**!

+🎮 For a quick break (or a bit of friendly competition), check out — [Battle Snakes](https://battle-snakes.com).
+Give it a spin and see if you can top the leaderboard! 🐍✨